lit-module2/lit-project/README.md

 - User can answer questions about other users
 - User can view the leaderboard
 - User can write and submit new questions
+- User can view notifications when other users choose him as an answer for a question
+- User can see his history of submitted questions

 Admins
 - Admins can view submitted questions